tsy19900929/GeneFuse_Plus/README.md

 # GeneFuse_Plus
-  * thanks to GeneFuse 0.8.0
+  * identical to output from GeneFuse 0.8.0
-  * more aggressive for high positive rate
+  * more flexible for high positive rate
   * [fix stuck from multi thread lock](https://github.com/OpenGene/GeneFuse/issues/30)